nrwl/nx/docs/generated/devkit/NxJsonConfiguration.md

 ---

+### nxCloudAccessToken

+• `Optional` **nxCloudAccessToken**: `string`

+If specified Nx will use nx-cloud by default with the given token.
+To use a different runner that accepts an access token, define it in [tasksRunnerOptions](../../devkit/documents/Workspace#tasksrunneroptions)

+---

 ### parallel

 • `Optional` **parallel**: `number`

-Specifies how many tasks are ran in parallel by Nx for the default tasks runner.
+Specifies how many tasks can be run in parallel.

 ---